 The Mediation Center of the Coastal Empire is a non-profit corporation that makes mediation services available to help parties that are involved in conflict arrive at amicable resolutions without the expense, acrimony or possible public exposure that would be involved with conventional litigation. http://www.mediationsavannah.com/

-The Mighty Eighth Air Force Museum provides educational programs for youth groups.
+The National Museum of the Mighty Eighth Air Force provides educational programs for youth groups.
 Donations fund students for free admission and the exhibits teach the lessons of courage and patriotism.
 In 2004, 18,000 students from Georgia, Florida and South Carolina were bused to the Museum.

 Notre Dame Academy